Getting used to self-guided study

-Studying for end of year exams or writing a thesis are big tasks that that seem far away.
-Understandably, it can be difficult to keep motivated over a long period of time.
+Studying for end of year exams or writing a thesis are big tasks that can seem far away.
+Understandably, it may be difficult to keep motivated over a long period of time.
 Figure out how to use your time most effectively.

 If you know you work best in short spurts, use that strength to your advantage.
 Set a timer for 20 minutes and focus on one task for that time, with a five-minute break afterwards.
 Then recommit to another 20 minutes on a different topic.

-Or you may prefer to dedicate a big chunk of time to get a piece of work over the line so you don’t have to worry about it later.
+Or you may prefer to dedicate a big chunk of time to get a piece of work over the line.
+So you then don’t have to worry about it later.

-If you find something just isn’t sinking in or it’s really hard to find the right words for your assignment, make a note of it, and move on.
-You can always go back and edit later, but keeping yourself moving is a great way to maintain motivation.
+If you find something just isn’t sinking in.
+Or it’s really hard to put into the right words for your assignment, note it down, and move on.
+You can always go back and edit later.
+Keeping yourself moving is a great way to maintain motivation.

-There are many different wants to approach studying.
-Switching it up by trying different ways can help you figure out what works best for you.
+There are many different approaches to studying.
+Switching it up by trying different ways can help figure out what works best for you.
 Some study approaches are:

 - Reading over notes